raisingthefloor/morphic-api-server/Documentation/API.md

 Create a new user with empty preferences and the ability to login with the given username/password credentials.

+Immediately log the user in and return an authentication token.

 <table>
   <tbody>
     <tr>